UFO conspiracy theories: Cattle mutilations and quiet helicopters

 During the 1970s, the Colorado-New Mexico border region was a hotspot for cattle mutilation reports, especially the small town of Dulce, New Mexico on the Jicarilla Apache Indian Reservation.
 Ranchers reported sightings of unusual lights, UFOs, and "quiet helicopters" associated with the mutilations.
 Law enforcement recovered radar chaff, syringes, and a gas mask; Some of the corpses had rope marks and broken bones, as if they had been hoisted onto a helicopter and dropped onto he ground.
 After ranchers took to firing on unidentified helicopters, the US Bureau of Land Management was forced to ground all helicopters in Eastern Colorado.
 Writing in 2010, Pilkington reflects: "The silent helicopter has now been revealed as not only a reality, but one that was flying as long ago as 1972.
 This was the Hughes 500P, the P standing for Penetrator, an aircraft known by the few who flew it as ‘The Quiet One’."

 By 1976, some UFO conspiracy theorists argued that supposed cattle mutilations were caused by extra-terrestrial UFOs.
-In 1979, the idea of aliens causing "mutiliations" was ridiculed when it was reported that a mutilated bull had been drugged with Thorazine; Law enforcement told press: "We know this stuff is made here, and it isn't from outer space.
+In 1979, the idea of aliens causing "mutilations" was ridiculed when it was reported that a mutilated bull had been drugged with Thorazine; Law enforcement told press: "We know this stuff is made here, and it isn't from outer space.
 Whoever is doing it is highly sophisticated, and they have a lot of resources.
 They're well organized".

 Pilkington suggests the 'mutilations' may have been a covert epidemiological monitoring program, perhaps of radiation.
 In 1967, the United States Atomic Energy Commission had detonated an underground nuclear device near Dulce as part of Project Gasbuggy.

-Doty deceives mutiliation researchers
+Doty deceives mutilation researchers

 The late 1970s also saw the beginning of controversy centered on Paul Bennewitz.

 On April 20, 1979, U.S. Attorney R. E. Thompson and US Senator Harrison Schmidt held a public meeting about cattle mutilations.
 The meeting was attended by about 80, one attendee was Paul Bennewitz, an amateur UFO investigator.
 Bennewitz was befriended by Richard Doty, an Air Force Sergeant, who fed him false stories of a UFO conspiracy, government treaties with extraterrestrials, and alien harvesting of cattle.
 This material inspired much of the post-1980 UFO mythology.
 The earliest known reference to "MJ Twelve" comes from a 1981 document used in disinformation targeting Paul Bennewitz.

 Paul Bennewitz was ultimately hospitalized for paranoia.
 Doty would appear in the 2013 documentary Mirage Men to discuss his role in deceiving Bennewitz.
 While Doty claims Bennewitz was targeted for inadvertently recording classified technology at Kirtland Air Force Base, Pilkington argues that government agents likely targeted Bennewitz due to his participation in the 1979 meeting on cattle mutilations around Dulce.